-7. Revolving Line of Credit
+4. Revolving Line of Credit

-The Company has a revolving line of credit facility ("RLC") with Bank One, NA.
-The RLC provides for borrowings up to \$15 million with availability limited to 80% of eligible accounts receivable and 50% of eligible inventory, as determined on a monthly basis.
-As of March 31, 2004, the amount available under the RLC was approximately \$9,100 of which \$495 is reserved for an outstanding letter of credit issued for the Company's workmen's compensation insurance program (Note 1).
+The Company has established a \$15 million revolving line of credit facility ("RLC") with Bank One, NA which expires on July 31, 2006.
+As of March 31, 2005, \$820 of the line amount is reserved for an outstanding letter of credit issued for the Company's workers' compensation program.
 The Company has not made any draws under the RLC.
-The outstanding principal amount of borrowings under the RLC bears interest at the Company's election at either the prime rate or the London Interbank Offered Rate plus 2.25%.
-The RLC expires on July 31, 2005.

-The RLC contains certain restrictive and financial covenants, which, among other things, limit the Company's ability to pay dividends, purchase treasury stock, pledge assets, incur additional indebtedness and make capital expenditures, and requires the Company to maintain certain defined leverage and debt service coverage ratios.
+The outstanding principal amount of borrowings under the RLC bears interest at the Company's election at either the prime rate or the London Interbank Offered Rate plus 1.75%.
+The RLC contains certain restrictive and financial covenants, which, among other things, limit the Company's ability to pledge assets and incur additional indebtedness, and requires the Company to maintain certain defined leverage and fixed charge coverage ratios.

-8. Accrued Liabilities
+5. Accrued Liabilities